suthyscott/tailwind-lecture/README.md

-This repo is an alternative to the bootstrap lectue in unit 6 of the legacy course.
+This repo is an alternative to the bootstrap lecture in unit 6 of the legacy course.

-# Sections

 ## Go through slides about CSS frameworks

+Why CSS frameworks are better.

 ## Why Tailwind?

+Pros and cons of component libraries like Bootstrap:
+ - Efficiency and consistency.
+Having everyone use prebuilt components and/or grids is faster to develop and ensures things will look consistent throughout the site.
+ - You are limited to the options in the library and the perscribed uses for those components.

+### Popularity:
 - Fast growing and one of the most popular styling libraries for React
 - Excellent documentation

-- Can be a bit of a learning curve, but is highly efficient once you're used to the utility classes.
-More on this once we start actually writing Tailwind.
-- Tailwind is highly performant and reduces load times due to its JIT (just-in-time) method of generating CSS as it's needed.
+### Benefits:
+- __Consistency and reusability__.
+Because you're using predefined utility classes, styling stays consistent between different developers.
+- __Customizability__.
+Even though you're staying consistent with prebuilt utility classes, you have full customization of how you implement them.
+Meaning you're never limited by pre-determined options in a component library.
+- __Scalability and performance__.
+Tailwind is highly performant and only loads CSS that is actually being used in your HTML, reducing load times considerably.
+It also scales extremely well because of the atomic nature (meaning that the utility classes are at the very root of each element, we're building with the smallest pieces first).
+- __Responsive oriented__.
+Tailwind makes responsive design incredibly easy and intuitive.
+- __Faster development__.
+Writing inline classes is counter intuitive at first, but once you get used to it it's a significantly faster way to style.
+- __Component driven__.
+DRY is a core concept of CSS, because it's so easy to repeat yourself when styling.
+This is still true in Tailwind, but the atomic nature of the utility classes lends itself really well to effectively building reusable components.

 ## Installing Tailwind